probeiuscorp/rfcs/text/0000-context-applicative.md

 Motivation for deriving Contexts from other Contexts is already well-established.

-Motivation for this approach is that these .map and .apply functions are drawn from the Functor and Applicative Functor (respectively) from Haskell.
+Motivation for this approach is that these `.map` and `.apply` functions are drawn from the Functor and Applicative Functor (respectively) from Haskell.
 This style of approach is thoroughly treaded ground, being used with great success in Haskell for many years.

-To briefly describe the purpose of .apply in addition to .map (this explanation is no different from the many articles on Functor vs Applicative out in the wild):
+To briefly describe the purpose of `.apply` in addition to `.map` (this explanation is no different from the many articles on Functor vs Applicative out in the wild):

-- With just .map we can refine one Context into any number of others, which can themselves be refined, creating a tree of ever more specific (and less informative) Contexts.
+- With just `.map` we can refine one Context into any number of others, which can themselves be refined, creating a tree of ever more specific (and less informative) Contexts.

-- With .apply however, we can merge any number of Contexts into one context.
+- With `.apply` however, we can merge any number of Contexts into one Context.
 Now we can create a DAG, which is so much more expressive than just a tree.

 While I believe this interface is more pleasant in both ergonomics, efficiency and theory than wrapping `useContext`, what I believe is particularly powerful about it is **its ability to change over time**.
 If some code depends on a Context, that Context can later be rewritten in terms of other Contexts.
-**The consumption is isolated from the production**: the producers can change without necessitating a change in the consumers.
+**The consumption is isolated from the production**: the producers can change without necessitating the consumers read new Contexts.

 # Detailed design